 - At each aid station volunteers will record runner bib numbers.
 Runners are responsible for making sure that aid station volunteers record their number.
 Please make sure that your bib number is visible from the front and call out and confirm your number when passing through an aid station.
 This is important so that we can keep track of runners and know that you are not lost or injured.

 - There will be no water cups at the aid stations.
 Bottles can be filled at aid stations.
 Bottles or other supplies may not be stashed along the course.
-All runners must have the capacity to carry a minimum of 20 oz of water, whether in a bottle or a hydration pack.
-Dixie cups will be available at aid stations for carbonated beverages, but they cannot be carried out of the aid station.
+All runners are expected to have the capacity to carry a minimum of 20 oz of water, whether in a bottle or a hydration pack.
+Dixie cups may be available at aid stations for carbonated beverages, but they cannot be carried out of the aid station.

 - Purposeful littering is prohibited and will result in an immediate disqualification.
 Carry garbage to aid stations and dispose of trash in proper garbage containers or hand garbage to a volunteer.
 We recommend that you carry an extra baggie to stash small wrappers and gel tabs that can easily be dropped by accident.

 Stay on the Course

 - No short cutting.
 Please follow course markings as closely as possible.

 Yield to Pedestrians and Horses